-Mary Baldwin’s traditional undergraduate program, the Residential College for Women (RCW), includes the Virginia Women’s Institute for Leadership and the Program for the Exceptionally Gifted.
-Mary Baldwin also offers undergraduate programs designed specifically for adults through its Adult Degree Program, as well as graduate programs in Shakespeare and Performance, health sciences , and education (see the Graduate Studies section of this catalog for information on graduate admissions).
+Mary Baldwin’s traditional undergraduate program, Mary Baldwin College for Women, includes the Virginia Women’s Institute for Leadership and the Program for the Exceptionally Gifted.
+Mary Baldwin also offers undergraduate programs designed specifically for adults through its Adult Degree Program, as well as graduate programs in Shakespeare and Performance, health sciences, and education (see the College of Education, Shakespeare and Performance, or Murphy Deming College of Health Sciences section of this catalog for information on graduate admissions).

 Admission to Mary Baldwin is based on a student’s academic potential; achievement in secondary school, when applicable; strength and maturity of character; and any special talents and abilities.
 In judging academic ability, the secondary school record, when applicable, is the primary factor considered.